How to Take a Shower

 Pros: By far, the number-one choice of Ezra the Fearless Wonder Toddler.

 Cons: Don’t forget to remove the toilet paper from the holder.
 And move the plunger outside.
 Clear everything off the counter if your baby can stand up.
-What did just find behind the toilet?
+What did he just find behind the toilet???
 Oh, God, this is the SHORTEST SHOWER EVER.

 Some days, it’s just not going to happen, or it’s going to happen so quickly that you’re still going to feel like a mess afterward.
 Invest in some good dry shampoo (I like Ojon and Oscar Blandi) and ask your hairstylist to recommend bedhead-type styling/scrunching products for your hair type that can make messy, air-dried hair look purposeful (I like salt sprays and Bumble & Bumble’s Curl Conscious Holding Foam).
 Some spray shine (Bedhead Head Rush) works great to mask the dullness caused by dirt and dry shampoos.
 Use a body deodorant spray (I use an unscented one by Crystal).
 Aim for washing your face and brushing your teeth and get some good makeup shortcuts.
 Good foundation fakers include Dr. Brandt Pores No More primer, Laura Mercier’s Undercover Pot, and Benefit’s Some Kind-A Gorgeous.
 Swipe on mascara, some blush or bronzer and lip gloss and you’ll totally look like you MEANT to look like this.